Top 6 Tallest Buildings That Reach New Heights in the World

 Holding the title of the world’s tallest building, the great jewel of Dubai stands at 828m.
 But this is just 1/10th of the height of Mount Everest!

-The Burj holds the accolades for the highest number of stories, highest occupied floor, highest outdoor observation deck and the longest travel distance of any elevator.
-Which is no surprise when you think it holds 2909 stairs!
+The Burj holds accolades for the highest number of stories, highest occupied floor, highest outdoor observation deck, and the longest travel distance of any elevator.
+It is no surprise when you think it holds 2909 stairs!
 For most, even at your quickest pace, you would still spend 29 minutes and 5 seconds climbing.
 That’s essentially half an hour.
 Perhaps only the most elite athletes on earth could manage such a speed across such a tall building.
 Even at a leisurely pace, you’d burn 494 calories, which is almost as much as a chicken nugget Happy Meal from McDonalds.

 Alternatively, you could take the lift.
 The world’s tallest building’s elevators travel 36km/h or 600m/minute.
 You’ll reach the top of the building in 1 minute 22 seconds.

-2. Shanghai Tower, Shanghai, China:
+3. Shanghai Tower, Shanghai, China:

 Gracefully gracing the dynamic cityscape of Shanghai, China, the Shanghai Tower stands as a remarkable testament to architectural brilliance.
 Reaching an impressive height of 632 meters (2,073 feet), this iconic structure embodies China’s spirit of innovation and ambition.
 With its distinctive twisted design and sustainable elements, the tower seamlessly combines aesthetics with functionality.
 Inside its walls, one can find a multitude of purposes, including offices, hotels, and observation decks that provide mesmerizing panoramic vistas of the city.